-Let's take a closer look into three most interesting learnings we took from our journey.
+Let's take a closer look into the three most interesting learnings we took from our journey.

 #1: Contextual observations build trust and allow to prevent money leaks

 The first lesson was really surprising.
 The research phase started via Skype interviews.
-To this stage we invited 4 persons working in the office.
+At this stage, we invited 4 persons working in the office.